koifissh/hackathon2024b/README.md

 - Map data: O(1) single location tracking
 - Dispatch status: O(m) where m is the number of dispatched units

+## Conclusions
+This program has limits in that it requires a live online API service and speech recognition is highly dependent on audio quality.
+Besides that, there are potential expansions to be made such as adding a more indepth analysis of the severity of the call and integrating the AI with external dispatch system.
+This sort of application is needed in areas of understaffed dispatchers and high volume calls.
+It will make dispatches more efficient since emergencies can be sorted out to the appropriate emergency services.
+It'll also help with particular situations where staying on call is necessary.
+If a human dispatcher is held up on a call then that will take up valuable human resources from other calls that may need them however with AI, this should be significantly mitigated.

 ## Citations
 https://csgjusticecenter.org/publications/911-dispatch-call-processing-protocols-key-tools-for-coordinating-effective-call-triage/